From the July 2012 Issue.

 Follow these seven tips and you will better position your firm to keep the best of the best on staff.
 What message are you sending to your employees?

-Kristy is a partner in RootWorks Communications (RootWorks.com) and president of SAS Communications 360 (SAScommunications360.com) — firms dedicated to providing practice management education, branding, marketing, and public relations services to the accounting profession.
-She is also a professor of English and marketing at University of Phoenix and Cleary University.
-You can reach her at kristy.short@CPAPracticeAdvisor.com.
+Kristy Short, Ed.D, is a partner in RootWorks Communications (RootWorks.com) and president of SAS Communications 360 (SAScommunications360.com)—firms dedicated to providing practice management education, branding, marketing, and public relations services to the accounting profession.
+She is also a professor of English and marketing.
+She can be reached at firstname.lastname@example.org.